-§ 2.08 Vacancies in Elective Office - Proposed Revision

-Creation of vacancies.
-A vacancy in a city elective office shall exist when the person elected fails to qualify for the office within thirty (so) days thereafter, dies, resigns, ceases to be domiciled in the city and/or ward from which elected, is determined by qualified and completent medical authority, upon request by resolution of a majority of members elected to the City Council, to be either mentally or physically incompletent to perform the dutes for which that person was elected on is convicted of a flendory or a crime involving ai valation of o ath of office or when a judgment of a court elected and the office for fielded or wacant or when the genomic line of the official oath or undertaking a piezenbe db yeaw.
+§ 2.08 Vacancies in Elective Office - Proposed Revision Creation of vacancies.
+A vacancy in a city elective office shall exist when the person elected fails to qualify for the office within thirty (20) days thereafter, dies, resigns, ceases to be domiciled in the city and/or ward from importing the control of the city and/or ward from importing of members elected to the City Cound, to be either mentally or physically incompetent to perform the duties for which that person was elected or is convicted of a felony or a crime involving a violation of oath of office or when a judgment of a court declares the electron void, the office forfieted or vacant or when the person fails or refuses to file the official oath or undertaking as prescribed by law.
 Return to office.
-At any time during the remainder of the term for which a city elected official was elected after he or she was found unable to perform and/or excise the dutes of the office of the official was elected after he or she was found unable to perform and/or excise the dutes for which a city elected official may immediately resume service in that offices o long as he or she has not been replaced at a special or official may immediately resume service in that offices o long as he or she has not been replaced at a special or general electron.
+A ray time during the remainder of the term for which a city elected official was elected after he or she was found unable to perform and/or exercise the duties of the office by competent medical any that authority may file a retraction in writing with the City Clerk, and thereafter that elected official may immediately resume service in that office so long as he or she has not been replaced at a special or general election.